Kong/docs.konghq.com/app/_src/gateway/upgrade/blue-green.md

 1. Stop any {{site.base_gateway}} configuration updates (e.g. Admin API calls).
 This is critical to guarantee data consistency between cluster X and cluster Y.

-2. Back up data from the current cluster Y by following the [Backup guide](/gateway/{{page.kong_version}}/upgrade/backup-and-restore/).
+2. Back up data from the current cluster X by following the [Backup guide](/gateway/{{page.kong_version}}/upgrade/backup-and-restore/).

 3. Evaluate factors that may impact the upgrade, as described in [Upgrade considerations](/gateway/{{page.kong_version}}/upgrade/#preparation-upgrade-considerations/).